-22.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, the school will lead and must follow our set procedures, including low-level concerns.
-The BPET Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers Policy and procedure can be provided on request and the full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2023.

-22.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.
+- 22.1 If a safeguarding concern or allegation is made about a member of staff, supply staff, contractor or a volunteer, or relates to incidents that happened when an individual or organisation was using one of the BPET school premises for the purposes of running activities for children our set procedures must be followed.
+The BPET Safeguarding concerns and allegations made about staff, supply staff, contractors and volunteers Policy and procedure can be provided on request and the full procedure for managing such allegations or concerns are set out in Part Four of Keeping Children Safe in Education 2024. - 22.2 Safeguarding concerns or allegations made about staff who no longer work at the school will be reported to the police.